Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Funding

 \section{Funding}

-This research was funded by the Jet Propulsion Laboratory’s Office of Research and Development.
-Computing resources were leveraged at both the Jet Propulsion Laboratory the Machine Learning and Affiliated Technologies (MLAT) Lab within the Fowler School of Engineering at Chapman University.
+This research received financial support from the Jet Propulsion Laboratory’s Office of Research and Development.
+Computational analyses were conducted using resources provided by both the Jet Propulsion Laboratory and the MLAT Laboratory at the Fowler School of Engineering, Chapman University.